Kryptovaluta Skat Danmark: 2024 Guide

 Denmark's tax office has very specific rules when it comes to crypto losses.
 If you have profits and losses, you should generally report profits in box 20 of your tax assessment notice, excluding capital income from selling or trading stablecoins - which should go in box 346.
 Losses generally go in box 58, excluding losses from selling or trading stablecoins which should go in box 85.

-Generally, you should not offset a loss against any profit, but there are some key exceptions to this rule which allow you to offset losses against gains of the same kind of cryptocurrency, provided you have not purchased more of that cryptocurrency in between your transactions.
+Generally, you should not offset a loss against any profit, but there are some key exceptions to this rule that allow you to offset losses against gains of the same kind of cryptocurrency, provided you have not purchased more of that cryptocurrency in between your transactions.

 So for example, if you owned 10 BTC, and sold several throughout the same financial year, and created both gains and losses, you may offset your BTC loss against any BTC gain and make (and report) a net calculation.
 But only if you had not bought any more Bitcoin in between your transactions.